 - Raw potato

-For tomatoes, solanine is present mainly in green tomatoes, in the leaves of the plant and its stems.
+For tomatoes, solanine is present mainly in green tomatoes, in the leaves of the plant, and in its stems.
 The concentration of solanine decreases considerably when the tomato becomes ripe.

 Although the ripe tomato presents no health problem for humans, it is still harmful to animals.
 Because of this, even a small amount of solanine can cause them serious health problems.